sjeibmann/Vue-P5js-Gradient-App/README.md

 ## 🎮 How to Use

-1. **View the Gradient**: When you first open the app, you'll see a full-screen gradient animation
+1. **View the Gradient**: When you first open the app, you'll see a full-screen gradient mesh visualization
 2. **Open the Controls**: Click the drawer handle on the right side of the screen to open the control panel
+3. **Adjust Mesh Density**: Use the row and column inputs to change the mesh grid density
+4. **Select Nodes**: Click on any node in the mesh to select it
-3. **Customize Colors**: Use the color pickers to change gradient colors or add new color steps
+5. **Edit Node Colors**: Use the color picker to change the color of the selected node
-4. **Adjust Animation**: Use the sliders to change animation speed and behavior
-5. **Save Your Creation**: Your settings are automatically saved for your next visit
+6. **Reposition Nodes**: Drag nodes to create custom gradient shapes
+7. **Toggle Mesh Visibility**: Use the checkbox to show or hide the mesh grid and nodes

 ## 🧪 Development